-Measure the height, width, and depth of the area you plan to put your pantry.
+Measure the height, width, and depth of the area where you plan to put your pantry before making any purchase.

 Take a hard look at what you will be storing.
 If you’ve got many large appliances such as an Instapot or rice cooker, take their measurements.
 That way you can be sure they will fit on the shelves you buy.

-A little advance research will go a long way in helping you choose the best storage system for your individual needs.
+A little advanced research will go a long way in helping you choose the best storage system for your individual needs.

-Final Thoughts on Adding Kitchen Storage with an Open Pantry
+Final Thoughts on Open Pantry Organization: Maximize Your Kitchen Storage

 Could an open pantry be the storage solution you’ve been looking for?